National parks visitors should plan for ‘new normal’

 “We are also eager to get Americans back into our national parks.
 But it is too soon,” warned Phil Francis, a retired superintendent who heads The Coalition to Protect America’s National Parks.
 “Parks absolutely should not open until the safety of National Park Service employees, concession employees, volunteers and other partners, including those who work and live in gateway communities, can be ensured.”

 Most park staffers will be in contact with visitors and many live on-site, in close quarters, in government-owned housing, he said.
-According to a park service document, parks should estimate that up to 40 percent of the total staff at the park may require isolation and 4 percent may require hospitalization.
+According to a park service document, parks should estimate that up to 40% of the total staff at the park may require isolation and 4% may require hospitalization.

 “This is not only impossible under the current setup,” Francis said, “it is unacceptable.”